gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

 2. The *algorithm author*, who knows best about the GIL handling and shared memory requirements.

-After the next joblib release, we'll update scikit-learn to use it in places where it currently hardcodes the parallel backend.
+After the next joblib release, we'll update scikit-learn to use these options in places where the backend is currently hardcoded.
+My example above used a branch with those changes.

-#TODO: embed movie of the distributed scheduler.
+Look forward for these changes in the upcoming joblib, dask, and scikit-learn releases.
+As always, let me know if you have any feedback.